Albert0i/mariadb-vss/README.2.md

 ![alt writers](img/writers.JPG)
 ![alt yeah](img/yeah.JPG)

-This pretty much concludes the procedures of database creation and seeding.
+This pretty much concludes the steps of Prisma setup and database seeding.

 #### III.
 The way of ORM (cont)
 Prisma is a mature ORM product which supports many mainstream relational databases as well as [MongoDB](https://www.mongodb.com/), which is a NoSQL, and *bi-directional* schema evolution in [SDLC](https://en.wikipedia.org/wiki/Systems_development_life_cycle) as you can see in previous section.
-Alternatively, you can create models in `prisma.schema` and use `npx prisma db push` to create tables.
+Alternatively, you can create models in `prisma.schema` and use `npx prisma db push` to create tables in MariaDB.

 Before proceeding further, let's re-create `writers` with proper dimensions in `embedding` field, which is 384!
 ```